This map is interactive. You can zoom, move it around and even drag the yellow man icon to show a street view.

 Early booking offers available for 2018 departures - please call Bon Voyage for further details.

 Solo Traveller?
 Offers available, please call for details.

 To request a full colour brochure on this tour and other North American escorted holiday options click here

-Flights from the UK to Halifax and return
+Return flights from UK to Halifax

 UK Private door to door airport transfers and transfers in Canada